Adolf Hitler: Dictatorship

 Having achieved full control over the legislative and executive branches of government, Hitler and his allies began to suppress the remaining opposition.
-The Social Democratic Party was banned and its assets seized.
+The Social Democratic Party was made illegal, and its assets were seized.
 While many trade union delegates were in Berlin for May Day activities, SA stormtroopers occupied union offices around the country.
-On 2 May 1933, all trade unions were forced to dissolve and their leaders were arrested.
+On 2 May 1933, all trade unions were forced to dissolve, and their leaders were arrested.
 Some were sent to concentration camps.
 The German Labour Front was formed as an umbrella organisation to represent all workers, administrators, and company owners, thus reflecting the concept of Nazism in the spirit of Hitler's Volksgemeinschaft ("people's community").

 By the end of June, the other parties had been intimidated into disbanding.
 This included the Nazis' nominal coalition partner, the DNVP; with the SA's help, Hitler forced its leader, Hugenberg, to resign on 29 June.
 On 14 July 1933, the Nazi Party was declared the only legal political party in Germany.
 The demands of the SA for more political and military power caused anxiety among military, industrial, and political leaders.
 In response, Hitler purged the entire SA leadership in the Night of the Long Knives, which took place from 30 June to 2 July 1934.
 Hitler targeted Ernst Röhm and other SA leaders who, along with a number of Hitler's political adversaries (such as Gregor Strasser and former chancellor Kurt von Schleicher), were rounded up, arrested, and shot.
-While the international community and some Germans were shocked by the murders, many in Germany believed Hitler was restoring order.
+While the international community and some Germans were shocked by the killings, many in Germany believed Hitler was restoring order.